Young Entrepreneur Elevator-Pitch

 YEEPTM competitions will allow participants to work on, then ultimately showcase, their ideas, knowledge, skills, and abilities towards possibly becoming self- sufficient and capable young business owners.

 Here’s How YEEPTM Competitions Work

 YEEPTM Competitions solicit the participation of young people under the ages of 20 who will compete for a 1st, 2nd, and 3rd prize awards.
 A modified version of the YEEPTM competition will be conducted, from time to time, within public schools, low-income communities, internally within businesses, library systems, etc., at no cost to the participants.
 These events will be conducted and coordinated in accordance with respective partnership agreements.

 The full YEEPTM competition will typically have three phases of participations.

 Phase-One or Registration Phase: During this phase participants will demonstrate their interest by researching, developing and presenting their own “Elevator Pitch” that articulates a hypothetical “product” or “service” that would benefit their community (market share area).
 They must present their hypothetical good or service “Elevator Pitch” to an adult sponsor (e.g. relative, teacher, supervisor, mentor, etc.) and convince the adult sponsor to submit their YEEPTM competition registration.
 This is the participant’s first business hurdle (creating an idea worthy of investor support) because their “Elevator Pitch” must be convincing enough and demonstrate their commitment to compete to the extent that the adult sponsor (submitting the registration), gladly agrees to pay a $20.00 registration fee (if required).
 This fee is non-refundable and represents a sort of “investment risk” on the part of the adult sponsor.
-The fee also allows the sponsor and participant admission into the final competition event.
+The fee also qualifies the sponsor and participant to attend the final competition event.
 Once the completed registration message is received and reviewed by actual local business owners, the participant will be assigned a participant competition number (PCN);